Shibodd/ir_exam_project/README.md

 # Usage

-To run benchmark and display results: `python3 benchmark.py indexdir ./the_benchmark -g`
+To run the benchmark and display results: `python3 benchmark.py indexdir ./the_benchmark -g`

 To perform a search: `python3 search.py indexdir <main_query> [sentiment_query]`